 B.A., Theatre, University of Wisconsin, Madison

 Lise Friedman’s teaching involves the examination and design of a wide variety of publications and the relationship of popular culture to visual media and fashion.
-She is the author of several books, including two Children’s Book of the Month Club Selections, and with her sister Ceil Friedman, coauthor of Letters to Juliet, which inspired the idea behind the 2010 film Letters to Juliet .
-Prior to coming to NYU, she was a member of the Merce Cunningham Dance Company, editor of the award-winning quarterly Dance Ink, dance writer for Microsoft’s New York Sidewalk, editorial director of Access Press, Inc., and editor of several books, including “Poor Dancer's Almanac: Managing Life and Work in the Performing Arts” and “People Who Dance.”
-She received Gallatin’s Advisor of Distinction Award in 2007 and Excellence in Teaching Award in 2010, and, with director Maia Wechsler, is co-producer of If the Dancer Dances, a feature documentary about the transmission of Merce Cunningham’s choreography.
+She is the author of several books, including two Children’s Book of the Month Club Selections, and with her sister Ceil Friedman is coauthor of Letters to Juliet, which inspired the idea behind the 2010 film of the same name.
+Prior to coming to NYU, she was a member of the Merce Cunningham Dance Company, editor of the award-winning quarterly Dance Ink, dance writer for Microsoft’s New York Sidewalk, editorial director of Access Press, Inc., and editor of several books, including Poor Dancer's Almanac: Managing Life and Work in the Performing Arts and People Who Dance.
+She received Gallatin’s Adviser of Distinction Award in 2007 and Excellence in Teaching Award in 2010, and, with director Maia Wechsler, is co-producer of If the Dancer Dances, a feature documentary about the transmission of Merce Cunningham’s choreography.
 She is, with Wechsler and filmmaker Marco Williams, working on a film about equity in the ballet world.
 Photo Credit: Shonna Valeska